scorputty/sabnzbd/README.md

 # Notes
 I'm still learning Docker and use these private (pet)projects to develop my skills.
 While I use these containers myself they are by no means perfect and are always prone to error or change.
-That said, even if only one person copies a snippet of code or learns something from my projects I feel I've contributed a little bit to the Opensource cause...
+That said, even if only one person copies a snippet of code or learns something from my projects I feel I've contributed a little bit to the Open-source cause...